 11. Preparing financial services for the future

-We have invested significantly in implementing the Treasury’s Future Regulatory Framework, now referred to as its Smarter Regulatory Framework (SRF).
-This work supports all our top-line outcomes and focuses on creating confidence in financial markets.
+We invested significantly in implementing the Treasury’s Future Regulatory Framework, subsequently referred to as the Smarter Regulatory Framework (SRF).
+This work supported all our top-line outcomes and focused on creating confidence in financial markets.

-When the legislative changes are fully implemented, we will measure our success by how effectively and efficiently we replace assimilated law with our rules, and how effectively we respond to any change in our remit, accountability arrangements or wider obligations.
+In our 3-year strategy we said we would measure our success by how effectively and efficiently we replaced assimilated law with our rules, and how effectively we responded to any change in our remit, accountability arrangements or wider obligations.

 All top-line outcomes but particularly Confidence